Inspectable Arithmetic for the Pay Off Mortgage vs Invest Calculator (Cash-Flow Neutral)

 Mode B: Mortgage Payment Entered Manually

-Fallback: If B0 ≤ 0 in manual mode, the engine estimates a principal from payment using a rough default (25 years, 5% APR).
+Fallback: If B0 ≤ 0 in manual mode, the engine estimates a principal from payment using a rough default (25 years, 5% Canadian nominal annual mortgage rate).
 This is a non-ideal fallback intended to keep the calculator functioning.

 Core Simulation (Monthly Recurrence)